Blanche Shoemaker Wagstaff: Early life

 She began writing at age 7, and had sold her first poem, to Town & Country, by age 16.
 In 1905, her portrait was painted by the French artist Théobald Chartran.
 After she made her debut in New York City, she was presented at the Court of St. James and later had a private interview with Pope Pius.

 Career

 Blanche served for a time as the associate editor of The International, a magazine founded by her close friend George Sylvester Viereck, whose sensual, decadent verse mirrored Wagstaff's.
 She praised his work, although the two had a falling out over Viereck's support of Germany in the first World War, later reconciling in 1924.
 Her verse often dealt with sensual and classical themes, and twelve of her poems were anthologized in T. R. Smith's 1921 erotic verse collection Poetica Erotica.
 Her 1944 book for children, The Beloved Son, was a life of Jesus in verse.

-H. L. Mencken praised Wagstaff's poetic drama Alcestis for its "constant novelty and ingenuity of epithet", though he thought at times she let "her adjectives run riot".
+H. L. Mencken praised Wagstaff's poetic drama Alcestis for its "constant novelty and ingenuity of epithet", though he thought she at times let "her adjectives run riot".